 Ascophyllum nodosum is euryhaline with a salinity tolerance of about 15 to 37 psu (Baardseth, 1970).
 The species can also withstand periodic emersion in freshwater (Baardseth, 1970) and frequently inhabits estuaries where salinity is variable.
 Doty & Newhouse (1954) reported Ascophyllum nodosum from estuarine waters with a maximum salinity of 17.3 psu and a minimum of 0 psu.
 Chock & Mathieson (1979) found Ascophyllum nodosum plants in the laboratory photosynthesised at salinities from 0 to 40 psu although the long-term effects within this range were not evaluated.
-In the Teign Estuary in South Devon Ascophyllum nodosum inhabits areas subject to salinities as low as 8psu (Laffoley & Hiscock, 1993).
+In the Teign Estuary in South Devon Ascophyllum nodosum inhabits areas subject to salinities as low as 8 psu (Laffoley & Hiscock, 1993).
 Investigations into the salinity tolerance of Ascophyllum nodosum in laboratory controlled conditions found that the photosynthetic capabilities of this species decreased with reduced salinities.
 Ascophyllum nodosum tolerated 7 days at salinities of 5, and all samples died after 15 days at salinities of 5 (Connan & Stengel, 2011).
 There is some evidence to suggest that reduced salinities can influence the rate of receptacle maturation in fucoids (Munda, 1964).
 Rate of fructification in Ascophyllum nodosum has been measured to increase in diluted seawater (Munda, 1964).

-A number of the other species within the biotope can also be found within rockpools where hyposaline conditions can be found for short periods of time (Newell, 1979).
+A number of the other species within the biotope can also be found within rockpools where hyposaline conditions can be found (Newell, 1979).
 Consequently a decrease in salinity within the benchmark of this pressure would not cause any significant mortalities.
-For example, Semibalanus balanoides can tolerate salinities between 12 and 50 psu, below and above this cirral activity ceases (Foster, 1970).
-Both Ascidiella scabra and Halichondria panicea can be found in habitats with variable salinity and would therefore tolerate a decrease in the salinity within this biotope.
-The littorinids, Nucella lapillus and Carcinus maenas are mobile species and have the ability to move to suitable conditions on the shore.
+Semibalanus balanoides can tolerate salinities between 12 and 50 psu, below and above this cirral activity ceases (Foster, 1970).
+Elminius modestus is more tolerant of reduced salinities than Semibalanus balanoides (Fish & Fish, 1996).
+A reduction in the salinity regime may cause a greater number of Elminius modestus to be present.
+However, this is unlikely to cause a significant negative impact as they fill the same functional niche.
+Mytillus edulis is considered to be tolerant of a wide range of salinities (Holt et al., 1998).
+Littorina littorea, Littorina saxatilis and Carcinus maenus are mobile species and have the ability to move to suitable conditions on the shore.